lordmen99/blockchain-developer-bootcamp-final-project/README.md

      network_id: "5777",
     }
 ```
 #### Truffle Test in Development Mode
+In the main project folder run:
 `truffle test`

-#### Truffle Test On Rinkeby
-`truffle test --network rinkeby`
+## Project Description
+Wizards & witches can deposit their magical Ether currency into Gringotts bank for safe keeping.
+As a reward, Gringotts bank account hodlers will receive 1000 Galleons for making and hodling a deposit.
+Note that in the near future, before we launch our banking program to the main wizarding network on Ethereum, account hodlers must hodl a deposit for a minimum of 1 year without making any withdrawals to receive the Galleons reward.
+This will help Gringotts in its effort to create an ETH/GAL liquidity pool to further reward our account hodlers.

+Here's how our system works:
-### Workflow
+#### Workflow
-Goal: User can deposit and withdraw funds and receive an ERC20 token reward.
   1. User connects MetaMask wallet
   2. User deposits x ETH in their account
   3. User's balance is updated once transaction is mined
   4. User is rewarded Galleon tokens for using the protocol

-### Future Improvements
+#### Future Improvements
-  5. Add a staking contract where users can provide ETH/GAL liquidity
-  6. Add loading state while transactions are being mined (UI)
-  7. Add price feed for ETH
+  1. Add price feed for ETH
-  8. Allow users to earn more through Compound
+  2. Allow users to earn more through Compound
+  3. Create ETH/GAL liquidity pool on Uniswap